top of page

 “Surprisingly, the reputedly esoteric experience of consciousness can be easily and simply modeled using just the lowly triangle…”

-In the simplest possible terms, what do we mean when we say that something is conscious.
+In the simplest possible terms, what do we mean when we say that someone, or something, is conscious?
 It is generally agreed that merely reacting to sensory input originating in the ‘external world’ is not enough.

-A rock reacts to the force of gravity but may not be conscious.
+According to Newton, every action entails an equal and opposite reaction, but we don’t necessarily want to view every action as conscious.
+A rock reacts to the force of gravity but it may not be conscious.
 It ‘feels’ the tug but it is probably not aware that it feels the tug or even that there is a tug.
 A rock is not Descartes after all…is it?

 Most often, however, when we are aware of a sensation, we are also aware of ‘ourselves being aware’ of that sensation.
 We’re not just cold, we also know that we’re cold.
 There is a difference between being cold and thinking, “I’m cold.”
-Ice is cold but there is no reason to think that it’s aware of itself being (or feeling) cold.
+Ice is cold but there is no reason to think that it feels itself being cold or that it’s aware of itself being cold.

 On the other hand, when I’m cold, I’m aware that I’m cold, and I’m aware that I’m aware that I’m cold.
 (I complain, therefore I am.)
-While any ‘it’ I experience is always only and ever it, there is an infinitesimal difference between my direct sensory experience of it and the indirect experience of ‘it’ that I have when I am aware of myself being aware of it.
+While any ‘it’ I experience is always only and ever it, there is an infinitesimal difference between my direct sensory experience of it and the indirect experience of it that I have whenever I’m aware of myself being aware of it.

-That ‘infinitesimal’ differential, similar to what Jacques Derrida called differánce, is a precursor to all conscious experience, be it human…or otherwise (chimp, dolphin, parrot, AI, or Alien).
+That difference, similar to what Jacques Derrida called la differance, is a precursor of all conscious experience, be it human…or otherwise (dolphin or bonobo, octopus or parrot, AI or Alien).

 Marcel Proust shares a similar insight in his Remembrance of Things Past (RTP):